ucsc/site-slugstrong/returning-to-campus/index.md

 category: return
 ---

 UC Santa Cruz operations are close to what was underway before the pandemic.
-All buildings will be accessible under regular summer operations starting July 1, 2021.
+All buildings are accessible under regular summer operations, effective July 1, 2021.

 A [campus services webpage](https://recovery.ucsc.edu/support-for-students/campus-services/) provides information about what is open during summer.
 Information is also available on the office and department websites.